pixotech/performance-workshop/deck.md

 - JS code that can run offline through service workers
 - Cache layer for offline
-- Be careful with service workers (create-react-app)
+- Be careful with service workers updating (create-react-app)

----

-# CDN - Cloudfront

 ---